mortimerluka/OTIS-R/README.md

 - OTIS_run_N.m
 - OTIS_run_R_Qfix.m
 - OTIS_run_R.m
+- params_N.template
+- params_R.template
+- q_N.template
+- q_R.template

 Load all files into the same folder along with the folder containing the preprocessing results for chloride (NaCl_BTCs) and the preprocessing results for radon (Rn_data.mat).
 Copy the compiled version of OTIS-R for your operating system (otisrv3.out (mac) or otisr_v3.exe (PC)) from the respective folder (either “compiled model (mac)” or “compiled model (PC)” into the same folder.
-Additionally, copy the input files from the folder “input files” into the same folder.
 Run the Matlab code “BTC_analysis.m” to start the calibration routine.The Matlab code will create  a folder called 'Output_files_OTISR', which contains the output files:

 - LHS_samling.mat
 - OTIS_results_MC.mat